kanikawarman/DataScience-MLProjects/README.md

 Project 9: OCR_handwritten digits using OpenCV
   OCR_Handwritten_openCV.ipynb --> Developed an OCR system for recognizing handwritten digits using OpenCV and k-Nearest Neighbors (kNN), achieving an initial accuracy of 9.43% on a dataset of 2500 samples.
 Implemented image preprocessing, block segmentation, and model training to classify digits from a custom dataset, demonstrating fundamental skills in computer vision and machine learning.

+Project 10: Stroke Prediction Using Classification Models and SMOTE Sampling Stroke Prediction Using Classification Models and SMOTE Sampling.ipynb --> Utilized diverse classification models including Logistic Regression, K-Nearest Neighbors, Decision Trees, Random Forest, Support Vector Machine, Gradient Boosting, XGBoost, and LightGBM to predict stroke occurrence based on demographic and health parameters.
+Implemented SMOTE (Synthetic Minority Oversampling Technique) to address class imbalance, achieving up to 92.78% accuracy with XGBoost, 91.79% with Random Forest, and significant improvements in recall and precision metrics for each model.